kaysalawu/azure-stuff/2-virtual-wan/2-vwan-dual-region/README.md

 The `hostname` and `local-ip` fields belong to the servers running the web application - in this case `Spoke3` and `Spoke6`virtual machines.
 The `remote-ip` fields (as seen by the web servers) are the respective IP addresses in the Private Link Service NAT subnets.

-Repeat steps 1-4 for all other virtual machines.
+Repeat steps 1-4 for all other spoke and branch virtual machines.

 ### 5. Virtual WAN Routes